dzuk-mutant/Helium/readme.md

 ## Credits

 - Uses an edited version of [ProLoser's Flexbox Less](https://github.com/ProLoser/Flexbox.less) (Thorium's has way fewer prefixes because nowadays you just don't need as many).
+- Thanks to Amphetamine on Mastodon for the name idea.
+(The original name was far less savoury...)